dusk-network/docs-public/src/content/docs/developer/integrations/w3sper.md

 - **Address & Account Management**: To easily generate and manage user profiles and addresses, streamlining user onboarding and identity management.
 - **Balance and Transaction Management**: To Check balances, create signed transactions, and manage gas effectively.
-- **Event Subscription**: To stay up-to-date with network events and access blockchain data in real-time.
+- **Event Subscription**: Stay up-to-date with network events and access blockchain data in real-time.
 - **Proof Management**: Generate and delegate Zero Knowledge proofs.